A Causal View of Entity Bias in (Large) Language Models: Method

 In this work, we consider the SCM in \Cref{fig/scm}, whose parameters are much easier to estimate in practice.
-Since most LLMs follow a sequential structure by stacking neural layers, mitigating the entity bias in one layer\footnote{including residual connections.} will also mitigate the entity bias in subsequent layers.
+Since most LLMs follow a sequential structure by stacking neural layers, mitigating the entity bias in one layer will also mitigate the entity bias in subsequent layers.
 The underlying logic is simple -- if we block the spurious features in the input, there will be no spurious correlations to capture.
-Therefore, we propose to mitigate the entity bias in the input layer $M$.\footnote{i.e., the embedding layer in most cases.} Obviously, $P(M|X,E)$ can be estimated more accurately and efficiently than $P(Y|X,E)$.
-To further improve the estimation by retaining as much predictive information as possible, we propose to estimate $P(M|X, do(E))$ by perturbing the entity with similar entities rather than masking it.
+Therefore, we propose to mitigate the entity bias in the input layer $M$, which could be an embedding layer or a prompt layer.
+Obviously, $P(M|X,E)$ can be estimated more accurately and efficiently than $P(Y|X,E)$, because there is no need to run the whole model, ensuring less error propagation and computational cost.
+To further improve the estimation by retaining as much predictive information as possible, we propose to estimate $P(M|do(X))$ by perturbing the entity with similar entities rather than masking it.
 In the following sections, we will show how to realize the proposed causal intervention on both white-box and black-box LLMs.